danehans/ccptio-installer/README.md

 ## Sample Application Deployment

-By default, ccptio-installer deploys and tests the bookinfo sample application.
-You can set `INSTALL_BOOKINFO` to `false to not deploy and test the bookinfo sample applicstion:
+By default, the [bookinfo](https://istio.io/docs/guides/bookinfo/) sample application is included in the installation.
+Set `INSTALL_BOOKINFO=false` to avoid this default behavior:
 ```
 export INSTALL_BOOKINFO="false"
 ```

 The bookinfo application exposes the `productpage` service externally using a `NodePort`.
 This means the service can be accessed using `$NODE_IP:$NODE_PORT/$INGRESS_PATH`, where `$NODE_IP` is an IP address of any worker node in the tenant cluster, $NODE_PORT is the `nodePort` value of the `istio-ingress` service and $PATH is the backend path of the bookinfo `gateway` Ingress resource.

-If you would like to manually test the bookinfo app, set the environment variables used to construct the bookinfo productpage URL:
+If you would like to manually test bookinfo, set the environment variables used to construct the productpage URL:
 ```
 export NODE_IP=$(kubectl get po -l istio=ingress -n istio-system -o jsonpath='{.items[0].status.hostIP}')
 export NODE_PORT=$(kubectl get svc istio-ingress -n istio-system -o jsonpath='{.spec.ports[0].nodePort}')
 ```

-Use curl to test connectivity to the `productpage` Ingress:
+Use `curl` to test access to the productpage Ingress:
 ```
 curl -I http://$NODE_IP:$NODE_PORT/productpage
 ```

-Verify that you receive a `200` response code:
+You should receive a `HTTP/1.1 200 OK` response code:
 ```
 HTTP/1.1 200 OK
 content-type: text/html; charset=utf-8